ReponseApp/shop/README.md

 ### 💦 Reponse.app
->  The official website of Reponse!
+>  The official shop website of Reponse!

 >  This project is completely open source.
 So you can use it wherever you want